Johanne de Leon

-Hi!
-I’m Johanne de Leon.
-I have become a nerd about collecting fun facts, quotes, myths and fabulous stories related to science.
-And so, I do science walks, talks, guided tours and anything related to the history of science and tech – and founded Science Tours CPH.
-I’m also a mother of two, an MSc. in physics and a science teacher based in Charlottenlund, just north of Copenhagen.
+I was thinking; let’s combine the history of science with a stroll in Copenhagen!.
+What could be better!?
+I love the fabulous stories, fun facts, quotes and myths related to science and tech.
+I’m also a mother of two and a science teacher/communicator based in Charlottenlund, just north of Copenhagen.
 I teach physics and mathematics at a high school in Østerbro, Copenhagen, and mathematics at DTU, The Danish Technical University.
-In particular, I find it interesting how science develop.
-Often, it is really surprising stories, entirely different from what you expect, and not as complicated as you may think!
-Well, often, anyway..
+In particular, I find it interesting how science develope.
+Often, it is surprising stories, entirely different from what you expect.
 I strongly believe, that – a long stretch of the way – these matters can be explained in a non-complicated way to anyone who is curious.
 That is exactly my primary goal of Science Tours CPH; to explain the science in an easy-to-comprehend way, without compromising the science!
-It is key for me to stay true to the theories and that means taking the time to investigate, find primary sources and stay in touch with research.
-Science is facinating and mind blowing – but the stories of how science came about, is a whole fairy tale book on its own (except without the fairies).

 Update spring 2021: